SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     * Lots of opportunity to collaborate

 * EISPAC focused on L1 data, and several things in EISPAC that are specific to EIS and not needed, for example the (EIS) L1 file archive for SPICE.
 But of course SPICE has its own requirements.
-    * Speed of developement for need of analysis tools meant that the two were independently worked on (although communication between two was had)
+    * Speed of development for need of analysis tools meant that the two were independently worked on (although communication between two was had)

 * Some issues with NDCube with slicing and saving back to fits as some coordinate information is lost.
 More to do from NDCube side on this.
 EISPAC have overwritten the slicing of NDCube to keep track of coordinate information to save to fits file for loading into a sunpy map.
 Currently quite "hacky" in EISPAC.

 Data search:

-* EIS has a Fido client in developement.
+* EIS has a Fido client in development.
 EIS data is available from a directory tree, so first Fido client was a scraper on the site and searches for files between a certain time and not on any other factors.
 EISPAC searches the EIS catalogue rather than just the time period thats availale in the directory tree

 * SOAR webpage has limited flexibility to search for specific data (such as currently its indexed over time and dataset ID and level).
 But ideally want to search over some metadata (not available at moment through sunpy_soar either).
     * What is needed is also to search over an observing mode/SOOP/event list etc.